ecwpz91/dotfiles/docs/README.md

 ### No git?
 No problem!

-Open a new terminal to copy & paste the following, which will download and extract the repository into your local "Downloads" folder.
+Open a new terminal to copy & paste the following, which will download and extract the repository into your local `~/Downloads` folder.

 ```sh
 DIRPATH="${HOME}/Downloads/dotfiles" \